Court of quarter sessions

-The courts of quarter sessions or quarter sessions were local courts traditionally held at four set times each year in the Kingdom of England from 1388 (extending also to Wales following the Laws in Wales Act 1535).
-They were also established in Scotland, Ireland and in various other dominions of the British Empire.
+The courts of quarter sessions or quarter sessions were local courts that were traditionally held at four set times each year in the Kingdom of England from 1388; they were extended to Wales following the Laws in Wales Act 1535.
+Scotland established quarter sessions in the 17th century.
+Quarter sessions were also established in Ireland and British colonies overseas.

-Quarter sessions generally sat in the seat of each county and county borough, and in numerous non-county boroughs (mainly, but not exclusively, ancient boroughs), which were entitled to hold their own quarter sessions (see below), although some of the smaller boroughs lost their own quarter sessions in 1951 (see below).
-All quarter sessions were abolished in England and Wales in 1972, when the Courts Act 1971 replaced them and the assizes with a single permanent Crown Court.
+Quarter sessions generally sat in the seat of each county and county borough, and in numerous non-county boroughs which were entitled to hold their own quarter sessions, although some of the smaller boroughs lost theirs in 1951; these non-county boroughs were mainly, but not exclusively, ancient boroughs.

+In 1972, all quarter sessions were abolished in England and Wales with the commencement of the Courts Act 1971, which replaced them and the assizes with a single permanent Crown Court.
 In Scotland, they survived until 1975, when they were abolished and replaced by district courts and later by justice of the peace courts.

 The quarter sessions were named after the quarter days on which they met in England and Wales from 1388.
 These days were later settled as Epiphany, Easter, Midsummer, and Michaelmas sessions.

 Reputation

 Bentley notes in English Criminal Justice in the Nineteenth Century that "the reputation of such courts remained consistently bad throughout the century" due to failure by chairmen to take proper note of evidence, display of open bias against prisoners, and the severity of sentences compared to the assizes.
-Chairmen of county sessions did not have to be legally qualified.
+Chairmen of county sessions did not originally have to be legally qualified, though the jurisdiction of county quarter sessions was extended to cover a wider range of offences if they had appointed a legally-qualified chairman.
+From 1962 it was required that all chairmen had to be legally qualified.
+Occasionally County Court or High Court judges accepted appointment, as it was a part-time one.